An illustration of scales, representing software integration.

 iPaaS (Integration Platform as a Service)

 An iPaaS is a cloud-based platform that’s meant to be your one-stop shop for integrating pretty much all your software tools in one place.
-You typically need some level of technical ability to use these, since the onus is on you to build integrations, deploy them, and troubleshoot them.
+You typically need some level of technical ability to use these, since the onus is on you to build, deploy, and troubleshoot integrations.

 With the right support, an iPaaS can solve essentially all your integration needs with a single tool.